subdavis/keypad.io/README.md

 keypad.io
 ===========

 keypad.io uses WebSockets and Java to send keystrokes in real time to your computer from any mobile device.

+Currently in pre-alpha, but you can sign up to get notified of beta release at http://keypad.io

  + Send Keystrokes remotely from any computer / mobile device